 Negotiated Consensus

-A more representative way to VOTE
+A more representative way to VOTE.

 What happens if an agreement cannot be reached?
 Certainly, public pressure will increase, but if after three weeks there is no winner, the top two candidates (after any vote transfers) hold a runoff election.
+Unlike conventional runoff elections where the top two are merely plurality leaders, in NC vote transfers may determine the top candidates.
+Third-party influence is baked into the runoff.
+This should also encourage small party voters to vote in the runoff as they now have a direct stake in the outcome.

 NC eliminates the spoiler effect, disingenuous clones, plurality winners, mathematical voting aberrations, complexity and wasted votes.
 Negotiations force compromise and, over time, the pragmatic candidate’s best tactic is to behave more like a virtuous representative.